tarun-code/python_app/README.md

 - AWS S3 Documentation: https://docs.aws.amazon.com/s3/index.html
 ```

 This `README.md` file includes a step-by-step guide on setting up the application, configuring Terraform, and running the app with error handling and AWS integration.
-The references are provided in text format at the end.
+The references are provided .